theosanderson/tube_checkout/examples.md

     # do stuff
 ```

 For convenience TubeMover has a function `get_rack` which will return a Tube Checkout rack labware at the desired deck position.
+Racks are best supported in positions 1,2, 4 and 5.
+Other positions may cause collisions.

 ```
 source_rack = tube_mover.get_rack('1') # Load a rack in slot '1'